 The exact setup varies by device, but these transmitters usually plug into your power socket and connect to your phone via Bluetooth.
-After setting the device to an unused FM station in your area, you can play your phone’s audio through your car radio.
+After setting the device to an unused FM station in your area, you can play your phone’s audio through your car stereo.

 I used this Coocheer model in my old car and it worked fine, but this model from Nulaxy features a lot more for your money.
 It has a screen that displays song names as well as an auxiliary jack to give you more playing options.